In 2022, tuition for full-time students at Huntingdon College was $26,850 a year.

-Huntingdon College is a private, religious institution, so it has the same tuition for residents of Alabama as it does for residents from other states.
+Huntingdon College is a private, religious institution, so it has the same tuition for residents of Alabama as it does for students who live in other states.

 Explore other Alabama colleges

-Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Huntingdon College-specific aid and scholarships.
+International students are not eligible for federal financial aid, but may be eligible for private or Huntingdon College-specific grants, scholarships, and other funding opportunities.

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Huntingdon College.

-Housing and campus dining at Huntingdon College is $10,772 a year.
-This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining facilities.
+Room and board at Huntingdon College costs $10,922 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the school dining facilities.

 Meal-plan costs may vary depending on how many meals are included in the plan you choose.

-The cost of getting around in college depends on a few key factors.
+The total cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your transportation budget.
 Keeping in mind, first-year students are allowed to park a car on campus.

 Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area is usually pricey, but there may be more buses, trains or low-cost flight options to actually get to school.
-The Huntingdon College campus is in a suburban setting in Alabama, near Birmingham.
+On the flip side, transportation in a city may be pricey, but there may be more trains, busses or low-cost flight options to actually get to school.
+Huntingdon Collegeis in a suburb in Alabama, not far from Birmingham.

-Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Huntingdon College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for Huntingdon College.

 What will the cost of attending Huntingdon College be?
 Here is a breakdown of tuition and expenses.